 2. Are remote agents on-shore or off-shore?

 Remote call centers may use agents located within your country or overseas.
 If agents are off-shore, you may want to ensure they are fluent in your language, familiar with your industry and business model, as well as any other cultural barriers.
+Check out our list of 5 top-rated U.S. based call center providers.

 3. How many agents will be assigned to my company?